About our internal club competitions

 Scoreboard set to reflect handicap difference before game starts, eg if Bill and Stephen have a combined handicap of 12, and their opponents have a combined handicap of 8, the scoreboard will read 4-0 before the game begins.

-Pairs are drawn randomly.
+Players are divided into leads and skips and then drawn for partners.
 Match is played over 18 ends or 4 hours (the final is 21 ends and no time limit), with extra ends as necessary if scores are tied.

 Mixed / 'Drawn' Pairs

 Pairs are drawn randomly.
 Match is played over 18 ends or 4 hours, with extra ends as necessary if scores are tied.
-No time limit for the final.
+The final is 21 ends, with no time limit.

 Husbands and wives cannot enter as pairs, but they may enter separately.
 "Mixed" pairings cannot be guaranteed - sometimes it might be two men, or two ladies.
 Games are played in the "Australian" format, in a 2-4-2 format, so that players skip alternate ends.

 Players can not visit the head before bowling their wood.

 Mixed Competition and players are divided into Leads, 2s and Skips and then drawn for teams.
 Played on set evenings in August.

 Games consist of 15 ends.
 Only 1 to be scored on the first two ends.